AGitUser0001/WRO-FE-2025/README.md

 **Age:** 14

 **Introduction:**
-Hi, my name is Walter and I'm from Canada, this is my second WRO season, two years ago I participated in WRO robomission and ended up on the international stage in Panama.
-This year since I was old enough for future engineers I decided to sign up for a comepletly different challenge, I am currently 14 years old and I have many interests from coding to a variety of video games and sports, I will be attending All saints catholic secondary school for their AMP program.
+Hi, my name is Walter and I'm from Canada, this is my second WRO season, two years ago I participated in WRO Robo mission and ended up on the international stage in Panama.
+This year since I was old enough for future engineers I decided to sign up for a completly different challenge, I am currently 14 years old and I have many interests from coding to a variety of video games and sports, I will be attending All saints catholic secondary school for their AMP program.
 ### Eric Huang